 Due to the COVID-19 (Corona) virus the City has modified public participation at City Council Meetings.
-Please review the public notices below on how to submit public comment on the Program Year (PY) 2020-2024 Five Year Consolidated Plan, 2020-2021 Action Plan, and a Citizen and Community Participation Plan for noticing.
+Please review the public notices below on how to submit public comments.
+You may also view the updated Citizen and Community Participation Plan for noticing.
 The "What's New Section" is located at the bottom of this webpage.

 About HUD Community Housing Development Entitlement Programs: CDBG & HOME

 The National City Housing Authority administers the Community Development Block Grant (CDBG) and Home Investment Partnerships Act (HOME) program funds, received by the City of National City, as a direct entitlement from the U. S. Department of Housing and Urban Development (HUD).
 The CDBG and HOME programs are primarily designed to assist low- to moderate-income households by providing affordable housing, revitalizing neighborhoods, and by creating employment opportunities through economic development.

 In order for National City to qualify for its CDBG and HOME entitlement funding, it must comply with an array of statutory and regulatory requirements, such as the development of the: Five-Year Consolidated Plan, Analysis of Impediments to Fair Housing Choice, Annual Action Plan, and Consolidated Annual Performance and Evaluation Report.
 Provided below is a summary of the information provided in each report.

 - Program Guidelines (PDF)